- News & Events

-If you are looking ahead toward a professional career or post-baccalaureate education, you may wish to consider the combined bachelor’s degree–master’s degree programs offered jointly by the College and Graduate School of Arts & Sciences, by which you complete all requirements for the Bachelor of Arts and the Master of Arts.
+If you are looking ahead toward a professional career or post-baccalaureate education, you may wish to consider the combined bachelor’s degree–master’s degree programs offered jointly by the College and Graduate School of Arts & Sciences, by which you complete all requirements for the Bachelor of Arts and the Master of Arts or Master of Science.
 The last two years of undergraduate study are integrated with the first year of graduate work, eliminating duplication of courses and, in some cases, reducing the time required to earn the two degrees.

-Successful completion of the BA/MA Program may lead to enhanced career employment opportunities, professional training, or doctoral studies.
-BA/MA Programs are offered through a number of departments in the College, but not all.
+Successful completion of the BA/MA or BA/MS Program may lead to enhanced career employment opportunities, professional training, or doctoral studies.
+BA/MA and BA/MS Programs are offered through a number of departments in the College, but not all.

 To learn more about the BA/MPH, please visit the BUSPH website.